Tim Bishop

-Timothy Howard Bishop (born June 1, 1950) is an American politician who served as a U.S. Representative for from 2003 to 2015.
+Timothy Howard Bishop (born June 1, 1950) is an American politician who served as a U.S. representative for from 2003 to 2015.
 He is a member of the Democratic Party.

-The district includes most of Central and Eastern Suffolk County, including most of Smithtown, as well as the entirety of the towns of Brookhaven, Riverhead, Southold, Southampton, East Hampton, and Shelter Island.
-The district encompasses wealthy enclaves such as the Hamptons, middle-class suburban towns such as Selden, Centereach and Lake Grove, working-class neighborhoods such as Mastic and Riverhead, and rural farming communities such as Mattituck and Jamesport on the North Fork.

 Bishop was elected in 2002, defeating incumbent Felix Grucci.
 He was reelected in 2004, 2006, 2008, 2010, and 2012.
-He lost reelection in 2014 to Lee Zeldin, who he defeated in 2008.
+He lost reelection in 2014 to Lee Zeldin, whom he had previously defeated in 2008.

-Early life, education and career
+Early life and education

-Bishop is a twelfth-generation resident of Southampton, New York, where he was born on June 1, 1950.
+Bishop was born in Southampton, New York, on June 1, 1950.
 He is the son of Catherine (Roesel) and Howard Cortland Bishop.
 He is the great-grandson of Benjamin H. Bishop, a mayor of Southampton, and has English, Irish, and German ancestry.
-He received a bachelor's degree from the College of the Holy Cross in 1972 and a master's degree from Long Island University in 1981.
+He graduated from the College of the Holy Cross with a Bachelor of Arts in history in 1972 and earned a Master of Public Administration from Long Island University in 1981.

+Academic career

 Bishop began working at Southampton College in 1973 as an admissions counselor.
 He served as provost at the college for 16 years.
 He also served as the college's director of financial aid, assistant director of admissions, registrar, director of institutional research and planning, dean for enrollment services, and dean for administrative and student services.
 During his tenure, Southampton College of Long Island University produced 36 Fulbright Scholars.
 Along with the Southampton College Chancellor, Robert F. X. Sillerman, Bishop developed the most successful single fund-raising event in the college's history, the All for the Sea rock concerts which grossed as much as $1 million annually.